ComdionGmbH/edocman-thumbnail-generator/README.md

 You can change the page that is used for generating the thumbnail (starting at 1 for page 1 - not 0).

+### Watermark
+The PDF Thumbnail Generator includes a watermarking function (not enabled by default).
+Options to enable it and changing the text/font size are in the plugin settings.

 ## Logs
 You can find the logs at `/logs/edocman_thumbnail_generator.log.php`.
 Access to this file from a browser is disallowed.